marafathussain/ImHistNet/README.md

 This [paper](http://ece.ubc.ca/~bisicl/papers/mahmiccai19.pdf) is proposed in MICCAI 2019.
 It is implemented in Caffe.
 The deatiled instructions of installing Caffe can be found [here](http://caffe.berkeleyvision.org/installation.html).

 ## Data preparation
 LMDB data format is used in this work.
-To generate this, there should different training, validation and testing data listing text files which should list the images as "imagename" "corresponding label":
+To generate this, there should different training, validation and testing data listing text files which should list the images as "ImageName" "CorrespondingLabel":
 ```
 - train_list.txt
    image_000001.jpg 0